Please take time to look over our HEALTH GUARANTEE and PURCHASE AGREEMENT

 - "free choice" means the water is available at all times for them to drink at will (only during the daytime and removed by 3:00pm)

-- Puppies are eating individually in their own crates.
+- Puppies are eating individually in their own crates (3x/day).

 - Mama is teaching them to use a doggy door.

-- We continue to introduce them to new objects, textures, and sounds. (i.e.: lawn mowers(small and large), weed eaters, children riding on bikes, skate boards, roller skates.
+- We continue to introduce them to new objects, textures, and sounds(depending on the season). (i.e.: lawn mowers(small and large), weed eaters, children riding on bikes, skate boards, roller skates.
 Children running and playing, bouncing balls of all sizes and textures.
 They meet adult dogs other than mama.
-They spend time with our parents who are in their 70's.
+They spend time with grandma and grandpa who are in their 70's.

 - Depending on weather and age of puppies we introduce them to a pan of water for playtime.